wpmartin/dbt-dremio-fundamentals/unit-2/README.md

   <img src=./images/image-2.4.webp width="250">
 </p>

-Now that the dataaset is a table you generate an Iceberg table in the data catalog.
+Now that the dataset is a table you generate an Iceberg table in the data catalog.
 Go to the SQL editor and run the following SQL statement:

 ```
 -- Turning the CSV file into an Apache Iceberg table using CTAS